Heated Medvedev wins QF for Russia; Australia beats Britain - WHIZ News

 Schwartzman held on to his break and leveled the match on his fifth set point.
 But Medvedev, who lost an almost five-hour U.S. Open final to Nadal last year, regained his composure in the third set, cut down his errors and got the vital break in the eighth game.

-Russia team captain Marat Safin said the tennis was “high-class” and commended Medvedev for blocking out the distractions.
+Russia team captain Marat Safin commended Medvedev for blocking out the distractions.

-“It was important for him to stay mentally strong.
-Just hold on to what he can,” Safin said.
-“Give the best and see what’s going to come.
-And not to go too crazy, and not to rush with the approach shots, or hitting the ball too hard.

-Medvedev went 3-0 in his singles matches as Russia swept all three group games in Perth, but had a tougher time against Schwartzman, who produced the win against Croatia on Wednesday in Sydney that propelled Argentina into the quarterfinals.
+Medvedev won all his singles matches as Russia swept three group games in Perth, but had a tougher time against Schwartzman, who produced the win against Croatia on Wednesday in Sydney that propelled Argentina into the quarterfinals.

 Now the Russians will meet the winner of Friday’s quarterfinal between Serbia and Canada.

-Australia will play either Spain or Belgium on Saturday, progressing after team captain Lleyton Hewitt gambled on sending his two singles players back out for the doubles.
+Australia will play either Spain or Belgium, progressing after team captain Lleyton Hewitt gambled on sending his two singles players back out for the doubles.

 A euphoric Kyrgios lifted de Minaur over his shoulder and carried him off the court after the doubles win, then told the crowd he would celebrate with a red wine.